 Wrapping Up

-Now that you understand the fundamental differences between patch management and vulnerability management and how the two can work in tandem, you can begin to operationalize a security posture with greater maturity and a launchpad toward proactive defense using automation.
+Now that you understand the fundamental differences between patch management and vulnerability management and how the two can work together, you can begin to operationalize a security posture with greater maturity and a launchpad toward proactive defense using automation.

 Schedule a demo to learn more about the management approaches described in this article and to find out how PurpleSec Can be the solution to your security needs.